 Learning to Use REMI: As noted above, REMI is a product of Peter Change Enterprises, (PCE), and as such they retain proprietary rights.
 MSHN does not have the ability to provide user trainings for the REMI system, however MSHN staff members are available to provide support, answer questions, and troubleshoot concerns.
 PCE has provided instructional user manuals with step-by-step directions and screenshots explaining the various content areas of REMI which are located in the "Help" section of REMI.
-Also located in the REMI help menu are a series of short instructional videos which guide users through how to complete various tasks and pages in REMI.

 Once logged into REMI, a user can press the gray "Help" button located in the upper right-hand corner of the screen to access the full menu of instructional documents.
 The following user manual documents will be of particular help to new users getting started in REMI: